Our Pastoral System

 Here at Bungay High we believe that students can only achieve their full potential if they are well supported, both academically and socially.
 The Pastoral team is therefore integral to the success of our students and to the school as a whole, acting as a vital link between school staff, parents, carers and students.

-We are quite a large school but we are organised into four houses, which effectively act like four families within the school community.
-Each student is assigned to a house and siblings will usually be in the same house so that parents and carers always have a consistent point of contact in the school.
+We are quite a large school but we are organised into Year teams.
+Each student is still assigned to a house and siblings will usually be in the same house, A Head of Year works with two year groups and there is an Assistant Head of Year who is a non teaching member of staff who also supports pastorally.

-Each house has a Head of House, Assistant Head of House and ten form tutors.
-The Head of House is a member of teaching staff who has the overall responsibility for the wellbeing and achievement of students in their house.
-They work closely with the Assistant Head of House (non-teaching) and ten form tutors to monitor attendance, progress, social issues and any other matters which could affect the ability of each student to be safe, happy and achieving within school.
+Each year group has a Head of Year, Assistant Head of Year and ten form tutors.
+The Head of Year is a member of teaching staff who has the overall responsibility for the wellbeing and achievement of students in their house.
+They work closely with the Assistant Head of Year (non-teaching) and ten form tutors to monitor attendance, progress, social issues and any other matters which could affect the ability of each student to be safe, happy and achieving within school.

 Students meet with their form tutors every day for registration and will take part in a variety of form activities.
-These activities may include ERIC (Everyone Reading in Class), assemblies, Early Bird learning programmes, numeracy and literacy tasks, discussing issues to be raised at school council and form quizzes.
-Each
+Literacy and Numeracy, assemblies, Intervention, Cognition, Metacognition, careers, Mental health and discussing issues to be raised at school council and form quizzes.

 One of the most important aspects of the role of our form tutors is to monitor the progress of the students in their tutor groups.
 Tutors will sit with each student to go through their reports, discussing areas of strength and areas for development before setting targets.
-Tutors will contact parents/carers to communicate the outcomes of these discussions and share the targets that have been set.
+Tutors will be a point of contact for parents/carers to communicate the outcomes of these discussions and share the targets that have been set.

 It is the dedicated care and support given to all students by the pastoral team, working in partnership with parents and carers that enables our young people to overcome obstacles and achieve success.